semaphore-protocol/semaphore/docs/versioned_docs/version-V2/quick-setup.md

 ```

+For more detail about _Semaphore base contracts_, see [Contracts](https://semaphore.appliedzkp.org/docs/technical-reference/contracts).

 ## Create some identity commitments

-Identity commitments are used as the leaves of the Merkle trees used in the protocol and represent the identity of the users.
-Create a `static` folder and add the following file:
+Identity commitments are used as the leaves of the Merkle trees in the protocol and represent the identity of the users.

+Create a `./static` folder and add the following file:

 ```json title="./static/identityCommitments.json"
 [